-Verbal contingencies must be a positive experience for the child.
+All verbal contingencies, whether for stutter-free or stuttered speech, must be a positive experience for the child.
 They cannot be constant, intensive, or invasive.
 It is essential to identify when they are not a positive experience, or even better, to anticipate when this might occur and prevent it.
 For some parents, it is necessary to introduce the verbal contingencies slowly and carefully in order to be sure that the child is receiving supportive and enjoyable verbal contingencies.
 Otherwise, during clinic visits it will be obvious that the child is not happy with the treatment.
-The child needs to find the verbal contingencies enjoyable and sincere.
+The child needs to experience the verbal contingencies as enjoyable and sincere.
 It is a rule of thumb that there should be far more verbal contingencies for stutter-free speech than for stuttered speech.